DLibatique/LATN102-S20/notes/20-wishes-and-potential.md

 ## Potential

-The potential subjunctive indicates something that **may**, **might**, or **could** happen, either in the future or the past, but it's uncertain whether it will or did happen.
+The potential subjunctive indicates something that **may**, **might**, **could**, or **would** happen, either in the future or the past, but it's uncertain whether it will or did happen.
 If it were certain, then we could use the indicative mood.
 The subjunctive in this case adds that note of possibility.

 To indicate a potential action in the future, Latin uses the **present subjunctive** or, rarely, the **perfect subjunctive**:
 - **eōs videāmus.** We may see them.